HomeMy WebLinkAboutOrdinance 2220 N.C.S. 08/01/2005EFFECTIVE DATE

 8 AN URGENCY ORDINANCE OF THE CITY OF PETALUMA MAKING FINDINGS AND

-9 EXTENDING FOR A PERIOD OFTEN MONTHS AND FIFTEEN DAYS A TEMPORARY
+9 EXTENDING FOR A PERIOD OF TEN MONTHS AND FIFTEEN DAYS A TEMPORARY

 10 MORATORIUM ON THE ESTABLISHMENT AND OPERATION OF MEDICAL MARIJUANA